Transit Gateway

 - Simplicity and centralized control without the overhead of managing third-party appliances are desired.

-Centralized hub for an organization with multiple VPCs across different accounts and regions.
+Example: Centralized hub for an organization with multiple VPCs across different accounts and regions.

 2. Transit Gateway vs Transit VPC